oscarvargash/CFP_Mapping/README.md

 ```
 ggsave(filename = "Genus_species_distribuition.pdf")
 ```
-### Probably need to filter through occurrences manually to remove any outliers remaining
+(Note from Alex)Probably need to filter through occurrences manually to remove any outliers remaining

 # Beginning on Polygon work
 (short explaination of why we are creating polygon/ shapefiles)